AdrianVarnier/override/level07/walkthrough.md

  Index: 2
  Number at data[2] is 4294967295
 ```
-The program allow us to store unsigned number in an array and read them.
+The program allows us to store numbers in an array and display them.

-Decompiling with Hex-Rays on https://dogbolt.org/ show us that:
+Decompiling with Hex-Rays on https://dogbolt.org/ shows us that:
-- the array is 400 bytes long, but is casted in DWORD when used and the index asked to the user is multiplied by 4, so we can conclude that it is used an unsigned int array of 100 elements
+- there is an array of unsigned int of 100 elements
-- the index provided by the user is use without checking if it is bigger than the size of the array.
+- the index provided by the user is used without checking if it exceeds the size of the array
-- the program has reserved all index that are multiple of 3 and refused to store number whose the high bytes are equal to 183.
+- you cannot store numbers at any index that is a multiple of 3.

-We can't do a format string attack nor a buffer overflow, so our only way to exploit the binary is to use the `store` command to store value on the stack.
-The index vulnerability allow us to store value outside the array, in a similar way to a buffer overflow.
+We can't do a format string attack nor a buffer overflow, so our only way to exploit the binary is to use the `store` command to write on the stack.
+The vulnerability lies in the fact that you can store values outside the array.
+Our goal is to do a `ret2libc` attack by finding `EIP` and overwrite it with `system()`.

-We will first retrieve `system()`, `exit()` and `/bin/sh` address using GDB:
+We will first retrieve the addresses of `system()`, `exit()` and `/bin/sh`:
 ```Shell
 (gdb) p system
 $1 = {<text variable, no debug info>} 0xf7e6aed0 <system>